andersle/flask-precipitation/README.md

 [MET Norway Weather API](https://api.met.no/) and observations are obtained using the [Frost API](https://frost.met.no/index.html).

+A live demo can be found at: [andersle.pythonanywhere.com](https://andersle.pythonanywhere.com/)

 ## Set up

 In order to use the application, you will need to obtain a